 Photo of Wade Ackerman Wade Ackerman

-Wade Ackerman advises companies and trade associations on complex and novel FDA regulatory issues that require coordinated legal, regulatory, and public policy strategies.
+Wade Ackerman advises companies and trade associations on complex and novel FDA regulatory issues, with a particular focus on cutting-edge technologies that require coordinated legal, regulatory, and public policy strategies.
+He works with clients across the life sciences and technology sectors—including those developing…

-Wade Ackerman advises companies and trade associations on complex and novel FDA regulatory issues that require coordinated legal, regulatory, and public policy strategies.
+Wade Ackerman advises companies and trade associations on complex and novel FDA regulatory issues, with a particular focus on cutting-edge technologies that require coordinated legal, regulatory, and public policy strategies.
+He works with clients across the life sciences and technology sectors—including those developing artificial intelligence, digital health tools, and other innovative technologies—helping them anticipate and navigate rapidly evolving federal, state and global regulatory frameworks.

-Before taking his Senate role, Wade served for more than five years as Associate Chief Counsel within the FDA’s Office of Chief Counsel.
-He was responsible for providing legal advice to the FDA’s Center for Drug Evaluation and Research (CDER) and the Office of Commissioner (OC) on a wide range of issues.
-While at FDA, he also helped to develop and implement the Food and Drug Administration Safety and Innovation Act (FDASIA) of 2012 and the Drug Quality and Security Act (DQSA) of 2013—both significant reforms to FDA’s regulatory authorities.
+Earlier in his career, Wade served for more than five years as Associate Chief Counsel within FDA’s Office of Chief Counsel, advising the Center for Drug Evaluation and Research (CDER) and the Office of Commissioner (OC) on a wide range of drug regulatory and policy issues.
+He was also involved in developing and implementing significant reforms, including the Food and Drug Administration Safety and Innovation Act (FDASIA) of 2012 and the Drug Quality and Security Act (DQSA) of 2013.

 Photo of Krista Carver Krista Carver

-Krista Carver co-chairs Covington’s Life Sciences – Pharmaceutical and Biotechnology Industry Group.
-Drawing on her nearly 17 years of experience at the firm, she provides strategic and practical advice to clients on an array of FDA regulatory issues, including those that intersect with…
+Krista Carver co-chairs Covington’s global Food, Drug, and Device Practice Group and the firm’s Life Sciences – Pharmaceutical and Biotechnology Industry Group.
+Drawing on her more than 18 years of experience at the firm, she provides strategic and practical advice to clients on…

 Krista’s areas of focus include:

-• Inflation Reduction Act;
+Inflation Reduction Act;

-• Biosimilars;
+Biosimilars;

-• Hatch-Waxman regulatory issues;
+Hatch-Waxman regulatory issues;

-• Orphan-drug designation and exclusivity matters;
+Orphan-drug designation and exclusivity matters;

-• Pediatric Research Equity Act and Best Pharmaceuticals for Children Act;
+Pediatric Research Equity Act and Best Pharmaceuticals for Children Act;

-• Digital health;
+Digital health;

-• Gene therapies and human cellular, tissue, and cellular- and tissue-based products;
+Gene therapies and human cellular, tissue, and cellular- and tissue-based products;

-• Risk evaluation and mitigation strategies (REMS), pharmacovigilance, postmarketing study requirements; and the CREATES Act; and
+Risk evaluation and mitigation strategies (REMS), pharmacovigilance, postmarketing study requirements; and the CREATES Act; and

-• Clinical trial and submission issues including real-world evidence, decentralized clinical trials, and diversity in clinical trials.
+Clinical trial and submission issues including real-world evidence, decentralized clinical trials, and diversity in clinical trials.